opencontrol/freedonia-compliance/README.md

 * In each AWS VPC, one node with `NGINX` web server and the static content for the website
 * Infrastructure for logging traffic

+\[Note: This system is still fictitious, but could be built if it helps Masonry users understand the process\]

-Desired Outcome: A Manged System Security Plan
+Desired Outcome: A Managed System Security Plan
 ------------------------------------------------

 To obtain the `Authority to Operate`, or `ATO`, we'll need an `System Security Plan`, or `SSP`.

 The typical `SSP` is a 400 page Word Document re-written for each System, even when many of the controls refer to the same components used by many systems.
 Creating Word Documents manually cannot keep up with our improved DevOps practices and our high velocity Continuous Integration and Delivery pipeline.

 So instead, we want to manage our `SSP` using the tooling from OpenControl to manage, generate, and deploy (e.g., publish) our paperwork like we manage, generate, and deploy our applications.

-With the OpenControl tooling, all of our details about system components, standards, and certifications are kept as `YAML` files and versioned as needed.
+With the OpenControl tooling, all of our details about system components, standards, and certifications are kept as [YAML])http://www.yaml.org/start.html) files and versioned as needed.
 Using the [Compliance-Masonry](https://github.com/opencontrol/compliance-masonry) SSP-assembler written in GO, we can combine OpenControl `YAML` files from multiple repositories into PDF document or HTML files.

 ### The System Security Plan as PDF